Our Team

 jovie16@bu.edu

-Jovie is a junior majoring in Speech, Language, and Hearing Sciences at Boston University.
+Jovie is a senior majoring in Speech, Language, and Hearing Sciences at Boston University.
 Her research interest is studying swallowing disorders, stuttering, and the connection between literacy development in children and bilingualism.
 She is excited to be part of a bilingual study that allows her to use her Spanish-speaking skills.
 Jovie plans on applying to graduate school for a master’s in Speech-Language Pathology after graduation.

 Caroline Goldman (she/her/hers)